I-1-3-12.Referrals From the Office of the Inspector General Regarding Suspected Misconduct and Criminal Violations

 If the point of contact or individual drafting the report is not a manager, send the report to a manager for final review.

-C. Referrals to ODAR Headquarters or the Appeals Council
+C. Referrals to OHO Headquarters or the Appeals Council

 ECS will forward non-hearing-related referrals to the designated component lead for action.
 The Executive Director is the designated individual at the Appeals Council level.
 For other components, the Associate Commissioner will be the component lead unless otherwise designated.